 The only thing you'll need to do to set up a sole proprietorship in the Netherlands is register with the Netherlands Chamber of Commerce (Kamer van Koophandel, KVK).
 By doing so, you will be listed in the Commercial Register (Handelsregister).

 You can only set up one sole proprietorship, but you can operate under various trade names, perform different commercial activities and work from multiple premises.

-Running a sole proprietorship, you are not a legal entity.
+Running a sole proprietorship, your business is not a legal corporate entity.
 This means you're liable for all your actions and finances.
 No difference is made between your personal and business assets.
 Creditors are therefore entitled to make a claim on your personal assets.
 You'll also have to file for personal bankruptcy if your sole proprietorship is declared bankrupt.